Welcome to Johns Hopkins University!

 - Load your courses to My Cart in SIS.

-- Register for classes on time!
+4. Register for classes on time!
 Popular courses tend to fill up quickly.
-Remember, Hopkins students already registered for the fall semester in April.
-Therefore, you may have to waitlist for some classes.
+Remember, current Hopkins students already registered for the fall semester in April.
+Therefore, you may have to join the waitlist for some classes.
 Please do not contact the instructor to get into the course.
 Follow the waitlist policy.